 Use, de minimis impact, temporary occupancy, constructive use, and relevant exceptions for this project are defined in the Section 4(f) regulations and guidance cited in Section 26.2, Regulatory Setting.
-Both of the avalanche mitigation sub-alternatives (which would be included with the primary action alternatives) would result in a use with greater-than-de minimis impact of one Section 4(f) property.
-The other sub-alternatives would result in either uses with de minimis impact or temporary occupancy with impacts so minimal as to not constitute a use.
+Both of the avalanche mitigation sub-alternatives (which would be included with all primary action alternatives) would result in a use with greater-than-de minimis impact of one Section 4(f) property.
+The other sub-alternatives and primary alternatives, except the Cog Rail Alternative, would result in either uses with de minimis impacts or temporary occupancy with impacts so minimal as to not constitute a use.
+The Cog Rail Alternative would result in one additional use with greater-than-de minimis impact compared to the other primary action alternatives.
 None of the primary action alternatives or sub-alternatives would result in constructive use.